lucaslorentz/react-use-token/README.md

 ## Solution

-- Create state hooks that returns token that can be used later to redeem hook state
+- Create state hooks that returns token that can be used later to redeem state
 - Allow tokens to be decomposed into child tokens to delegate part of the state
 - Strongly type tokens so you know what's the type of the state the token represents